lithops-cloud/lithops/docs/source/compute_config/aws_ec2.md

 # AWS Elastic Compute Cloud (EC2) (Beta)

 * Note: This backend is in beta.
-Expect errors and API/functionality changes in future releases.
+Expect API/functionality changes in future releases.

 The AWS EC2 client of Lithops can provide a truely serverless user experience on top of EC2 where Lithops creates new Virtual Machines (VMs) dynamically in runtime and scale Lithops jobs against them.
 Alternatively Lithops can start and stop an existing VM instances.